MG-cpu90/assignment17/README.md

 GIVEN I am a user,
 WHEN I view the 'stats' page,
-THEN I view the combined wight of multiple exercises.
+THEN I view the combined weight of multiple exercises.
 - - -

 ## Submission on BCS